Eniti-Codes/Mobile-Convenience-Administration-assistant/README.md

 * **SlowMode:** Effortlessly adjust slow mode settings for channels on the fly.
 * **Member_count:** Displays the current Member Count of the server.
 * **Last-Deleted:** A vital tool for **server moderators** to quickly retrieve the content of the last deleted message, aiding in moderation checks and incident review.
+* **Clone-Channel:** Allows you to clone your channel permissions and rename your clone channel
 * **Delete-Channel:** Swiftly remove channels, perfect for accidental creations or cleanup.
 * **Set-Report-Channel:** Configures which specific channel on the server new user Reports will be sent to.
 * **Rate:** A fun random number generator to rate words in Discord.
 * **Avatar:** Easily view a user's avatar in full resolution.
 * **Emodify:** Converts a specified piece of text into emojis (e.g. spelling out a word using regional indicator emojis).
 ---

 ### Command Permissions